ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Discussion

-There may be ways to improve the situation.
-Our studies to date have only varied the annealing profile.
-Instead, one may perform reverse annealing, where the annealing is run `backwards' from a starting classical solution, allowing for exploration of the energy landscape about the classical solution.
-We are actively investigating this procedure.
 Furthermore, since the size of the problem that is embedded on the quantum annealer plays a crucial role for its solvability, methods for efficient embedding or problem reduction should be incorporated within future studies.
 We point out that the work of \cite{fasthare} seems promising in reducing the demands on the number of physical qubits.
 Here the authors introduced a fast Hamiltonian reduction algorithm (FastHare) that defines non-separable groups of qubits, i.e. qubits that obtain the same value in optimal solutions, and performed a reduction by merging non-separable groups into single qubits.
 This could be done within a worst case time complexity of $\mathcal{O}(\alpha n^2)$ with a user-defined parameter $\alpha$.
 The authors of \cite{fasthare} showed in a benchmark that their algorithm is capable of saving 62\% of physical qubits on average within a processing time of 0.3 seconds, outperforming the roof duality--the reduction used within the D-Wave's software development kit SDK.
 We reviewed parts of their work.
 In particular, we mapped our trivial ILP problem to a so-called Sherrington-Kirkpatrick (SK) graph.
 We further evaluated all cut values within this graph.
 The results \autoref{fig:sk_graph} show that the cut values in the SK graph correspond to the energy values of QUBO or Ising problem solution vectors.
 As the Hamiltonian reduction is based on graph compression on basis of minimal cuts, we expect that the proposed algorithm \cite{fasthare} can improve the situation, as a reduced Hamiltonian might be better solvable on the D-Wave quantum annealer.

+Unfortunately, we were not able to fully implement and apply this sophisticated algorithm as we struggled at the following point.
+The algorithm applies a min-cut algorithm on the SK graph to detect non-separable qubit groups.
+Originally, we though that a standard min-cut algorithm could be applied here.
+Unfortunately, the for us available min-cut algorithms can be only applied in graphs with positive-weighted edges.
+But, due to the nature of QUBO, Ising or SK Hamiltonians, the edges in a SK graph may have negative-valued edge weights.
+This issue was not addressed in their work \cite{fasthare}.
+However, it remains unsure, if the fast Hamiltonian Reduction (FastHare) algorithm can improve the solvability of our ILPs with D-Wave's annealer as the authors used randomly generated graph structures in their evaluation, i.e., the graphs are weakly connected and as such well-suited for graph compression.